-At St. John United Lutheran, Sunday worship is a participatory, intergenerational experience in the midst of which we encounter the living God and one another.
-Gathered around the Word and the communion meal, we sing, pray, listen, and speak.
+About us: At St. John United Lutheran, Sunday worship is a participatory, intergenerational experience in the midst of which we encounter the living God and one another.
+Gathered around Word and Meal, we sing, pray, listen, and speak.

 Our pattern of worship is rooted in the ancient practices of the church but also shaped by our present lives.
 We use a variety of symbols, images and metaphors to help communicate the mystery of God that we have come to know through Jesus.